TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/OtherBackendModules/SystemModules/Index.rst

 The *Configuration* module can be used to view the various configuration arrays used by the CMS.
-It is not the goal of this tutorial to described the role of each of these arrays, you can discover their function as you dig deeper into TYPO3 CMS.
+It is not the goal of this tutorial to describe the role of each of these arrays, you can discover their function as you dig deeper into TYPO3 CMS.
 Let's just mention that the `$GLOBALS['TYPO3_CONF_VARS']` contains global configuration values.